552d Training Squadron: World War II

 The squadron was first activated at MacDill Field, Florida in December 1942 as the 552d Bombardment Squadron, one of the four original squadrons of the 386th Bombardment Group.
 After training at MacDill and Lake Charles Army Air Field, Louisiana with the Martin B-26 Marauder, it departed for the European Theater of Operations in early May 1943.
 The ground echelon sailed on the on 27 May, while the air echelon ferried their Marauders to Europe via both the North Atlantic and South Atlantic ferry routes.

-Squadron B-26 Marauder (Note: Aircraft is Martin B-26B-2 Marauder, serial 41-27876.)
+552 BS Martin B-26 Marauder (Note: Aircraft is Martin B-26B-2 Marauder, serial 41-27876.)

 Upon arrival in England, the squadron was stationed at RAF Snetterton Heath.
 However, Eighth Air Force had decided to transfer its B-26 units from VIII Bomber Command to VIII Air Support Command and move them to stations closer to the European continent, so a week after its arrival, the squadron moved to RAF Boxted.
 This move also put the squadron's base in an area where it was planned to locate a future tactical air force.
 The squadron's entry into combat was delayed by the fact that its training in the United States had concentrated on low level attacks, while Eighth Air Force had determined to use the Marauders in medium level attacks to avoid light flak.
 This required additional training.
 Although some diversionary missions were flown, the squadron did not fly its first combat mission, an attack on Woensdrecht Airfield, until 30 July.